urso-run/urso/README.md

    - Introduce service-level tests if feasible.

 ### Open Questions

-- **Uninstall command?** Decide whether to ship `urso uninstall` for launchd cleanup or document manual `launchctl bootout` steps.
-- **Service lifecycle helpers?** Should we provide `urso service stop/start` wrappers, or rely on direct `launchctl` usage?
-No.
-- **Automatic service start?** Current plan is “install and start immediately.”
 - **Credential rotation?** Define how to rotate machine credentials if compromised (probably via `install` re-run).

 Document decisions in this README as they are made.